eaglemango/pptsm/README.md

 * Assembler -- a program, which translates your code to stack machine code
 * CPU Emulator -- a program, that launches assembled program on stack machine

-These parts are complemented by additional parts:

-* Disassembler -- a program, which translates stack machine code to assembly language

 ## Documentation

 You can get beautiful documentation using `Doxygen`: